 Financial Cost of Applying To Medical School

 There are a few costs involved with your application.
 Initially, it costs around £25 to send your application off through the UCAS system.
 As well as this, you’ll also have to pay to sit the admissions tests (UCAT and BMAT).
-The UCAT costs £75 to sit if you’re in the UK and £120 if you’re from outside the UK.
-The BMAT is slightly more accessible.
-It costs £59 as long as you are a UK or EU student, and £89 if you’re from outside the EU.

 However, universities understand that these prices can really put people off applying.
 If you are struggling financially, you can apply for financial assistance and get bursaries for these exams, as well as for the UCAS fee.
-The details for the UCAT can be found here.

 The Process of Applying Through UCAS